killerbee13/TIS-100-CXX/README.md

 - `--T21_size N` and `--T30_size M`: override the default size limits on instructions in any particular T21 node and values in any particular T30 node respectively.
+- `--cheat-rate C`: change the threshold between /c and /h to any proportion in the range 0-1.
+The default value is .05, or 5%.
 - `-c`, `--color`: force color for important info even when redirecting output
 - `-C`, `--log-color`: force color for logs even when redirecting stderr
 - `-S`, `--stats`: run all requested random tests and report the pass rate at the end.
-Without this flag, the sim will quit as soon as it can label a solution /c (that is, one pass and one failure).
+Without this flag, the sim will quit as soon as it can label a solution /c (that is, at least 5% of requested tests passed and at least one failed).
-- `-L ID`, `--level ID`: As an alternative to specifying the segment as described above, the numeric ID (0..50) can be used instead.
+- `-L ID`, `--level ID`: As an alternative to specifying the name or segment as described above, the numeric ID (0..50) can be used instead.
 - `--dry-run`: Mainly useful for debugging the command-line parser and initial setup.
+Checks the command line as normal and quits before running any tests.